 An audio wireless tour highlighting exhibits and providing directional information allows blind visitors vastly improved access to the Aquarium’s exhibits.
 The unobtrusive audio device consists of a receiver, no larger than a cell phone, and an earpiece.
-Once wearing the device, a guest can travel, in any order, among 22 audio stations positioned throughout the Pier 3 and Pier 4 pavilions.
+Once wearing the device, a guest can travel, in any order, among 22 audio stations positioned throughout the Blue Wonders and Pier 4 pavilions.
 This device can be picked up from the stroller check with deposit of photo identification.

 Touch Bag and Hands-on Experiences

 A touch bag of tactile items representing animals in the exhibits is available to borrow from the stroller check.
 Additionally, there are many hands-on experiences throughout the Aquarium.
 Many of the presentations and education carts in the galleries have interactive elements that encourage touching animals and objects; check the digital message boards throughout the Aquarium for that day’s presentation times.
 Staff members are also present throughout the galleries to give detailed descriptions of the exhibits.